-Our 14-Day Boot Camp1 is currently completed at a facility in Chandler, Arizona.
+Our 14-Day Boot Camp1 is currently completed at a facility in Tempe, Arizona.
 Students can also attend American Heart Association (AHA) CPR courses or a stellar EMT Refresher course.
 This course is a combination of the traditional EMT Refresher—it includes all core material—and the NCCP National Registry 20-hour requirements, but it is presented in a 30-hour format.

 If you’d like more information, please contact us toll free at 888-790-1458.